sebtiz13/homecluster/docs/installation/development-sandbox.md

 If you want create only one virtual machine you can specify `VM_NAME` argument (**but** `salamandre` is required for deploy `baku`).

+You can precise step with `STEP` argument.
+This following steps is available :

+- `setup`: upgrading operating system and kubernetes
+- `k3s_bootstrap`: Deploying applications with flux
+- `k3s_configure`: (Re)Configure applications
+- `k3s_nuke`: Delete Kubernetes, so it clean all applications

 ### (Re)Create virtual machines

 Create or recreate virtual machines :